-You land on a strip of coral by the sea.
-There's a white-sand beach lapped by luxuriously warm waters; a shimmering lagoon with every hue from lapis lazuli to turquoise; palm and casuarina trees leaning over the shore.
+There's a white-sand beach lapped by luxuriously warm waters, a shimmering lagoon with every hue from lapis lazuli to turquoise, plus palm and casuarina trees leaning over the shore.
 Welcome to Denis, a coral island that lies about 95km northeast of Mahé.

-If working your suntan ceases to do it for you, there are nature walks along scenic pathways as well as fishing, snorkelling and diving trips that will keep you active.
-Wildlife lovers will enjoy it here, too; although Denis is small – barely 1.3km in length and 1.75km at its widest point – it's a sanctuary for a variety of species, including giant tortoises, magpie robins, paradise flycatchers and Seychelles warblers.
-From July to December you'll see turtles laying eggs on the beach.
+There are nature walks along scenic pathways as well as fishing, snorkelling and diving trips that will keep you active.
+Wildlife lovers will enjoy it here too; although Denis is small – barely 1.3km in length and 1.75km at its widest point – it's a sanctuary for a variety of species, including giant tortoises, magpie robins, paradise flycatchers and Seychelles warblers.
+From July to December you may see turtles laying eggs on the beach.